 This Privacy Notice relates to two companies

 Tabeo Broker Limited (“Tabeo Broker”) is a limited liability company registered in England and Wales, number 10416530.
-Its registered office address is C/O Shs, Fifth Floor, The Terrace, 76 Wardour Street, London, England, W1F 0UR.
+Its registered office address is C/O Fox Williams, 10 Finsbury Square, Finsbury, London EC2A 1AF.
 Tabeo Broker is authorised and regulated by the Financial Conduct Authority with permission number 777539.
 It is registered with the Information Commissioner’s Office (“ICO”) under registration number ZA260247.

 Tabeo Limited (“Tabeo Ltd”) is a limited liability company registered in England and Wales, number 10363602.
-Its registered office address is C/O Shs, Fifth Floor, The Terrace, 76 Wardour Street, London, England, W1F 0UR.
+Its registered office address is C/O Fox Williams, 10 Finsbury Square, Finsbury, London EC2A 1AF.
 It is registered with the Information Commissioner’s Office (“ICO”) under registration number ZA260299.

-The provision of Pay Over Time and Payment Services by Tabeo Broker, and the provision of Care Plans by Tabeo Ltd, are together referred to in this Privacy Notice as the “Products”).
-The Products are provided via mobile application, www.tabeo.co.uk, app.tabeo.co.uk, merchant.tabeo.co.uk and m.tabeo.co.uk (together, the “Apps”).
+The provision of Finance and Payment Services by Tabeo Broker, and the provision of Subscriptions or Px Suite by Tabeo Ltd, are together referred to in this Privacy Notice as the “Products”.
+The Products are provided via our mobile application, www.tabeo.co.uk, app.tabeo.co.uk, merchant.tabeo.co.uk, leads.tabeo.co.uk and any other platform we may develop from time to time for the purpose of providing the Products (together, the “Apps”).

-At Tabeo we are committed to protecting your privacy.
-This Privacy Notice applies to all users of our Apps and mobile application and any Products customers, including Payment Services customers; in respect of Loan Agreements customers, accepted customers, declined customers (due to credit or fraud risk levels unacceptable to Tabeo); customers who are offered a loan but choose not to take up the offer (with or without any financial transaction); and Merchants.
+At Tabeo, we are committed to protecting your privacy.
+This Privacy Notice applies to all users of our Apps, including our customers and prospective customers, and Merchants.
 This Privacy Notice sets out the basis on which any personal data about you that you provide to us, that we create, or that we obtain about you from other sources, will be processed by us.
 Please read this Privacy Notice to understand our practices regarding your personal data and how we will treat it.

-If you have any questions about our Privacy Notice or your information, or to exercise any of your rights as described in this Privacy Notice or under data protection laws, you can contact us:
+If you have any questions about this Privacy Notice or your information, or wish to exercise any of your rights as described in this Privacy Notice, you can contact us as follows:

 Anyone processing personal data must comply with the principles of processing personal data as follows: